How to use Chase Ultimate Rewards® when booking a hotel

 Time to read min

-If you're planning a trip and need to book a hotel, you may be wondering if you can use the Chase Ultimate Rewards points you've earned toward your hotel stay.
+If you're planning a trip and need to book a hotel, you may be wondering if you can use your Chase Ultimate Rewards points toward your hotel stay.
 If you want to use points to pay for your hotel (fully or partially), you can do that in a couple of different ways.
 Keep reading to learn more about using Chase Ultimate Rewards points for hotels.

-If you want to use your points to book a hotel, you can do so right in Chase's travel portal on the Ultimate Rewards site.
+If you want to use your points to book a hotel, you can do so right through Chase Travel.

-Ultimate Rewards points can also be used with Chase hotel partners through Chase's transfer program.
-Booking your hotels this way may allow you to reap some additional benefits of the loyalty program, such as room upgrades, complimentary breakfasts or complimentary nights.
+Ultimate Rewards points can also be used with Chase hotel partners through Chase's point transfer program.
+Booking your hotels this way can allow you to reap some additional benefits of the loyalty program, such as room upgrades, complimentary breakfasts or complimentary nights.

 The differences between Chase cards and partner cards

-For the co-branded cards, you still can earn points through purchases, but they'll be redeemable through that specific partner's loyalty program instead.
+For co-branded cards, you still can earn points through purchases, but they'll be redeemable through that specific partner's loyalty program.
 This means a co-branded hotel rewards credit card could be a good option if you're a traveler who prefers to frequent a specific hotel chain.

 Options for points redemption with co-branded cards are different overall than Ultimate Rewards points, and these cards may be the preferred choice for people who book hotels often.
-Additionally, you can earn perks like exclusive price deals, complimentary breakfasts, complimentary stays and room upgrades, early check-in, late check-out and more.
+Additionally, you could earn perks like price deals, complimentary breakfasts, complimentary stays and room upgrades, early check-in, late check-out and more.

 In summary

 When it comes to booking a hotel room with credit card points, there are a few different ways to do it.
-If you have an eligible Chase card, you can use the Chase travel portal, or you can book directly with Chase Ultimate Rewards' partner hotels.
-If you have a Chase card that's cobranded with a hotel partner, you can earn loyalty points when you make purchases to redeem through the hotel's site.
+If you have an eligible Chase card, you can use Chase Travel or you can book directly with Chase Ultimate Rewards partner hotels.
+If you have a Chase card that's co-branded with a hotel partner, you can earn loyalty points when you make purchases, which you can redeem through the hotel’s website.

 What to read next